shalvah/burns/README.md

 Yes, and that's a great thing for handling events at lower levels in your code base (for instance, on `open` of a file, on `data` of a stream).
 When dealing with events at a higher level (such as a new user signing up), Burns is perfect for helping you keep your code clean and organized.

 ## Asynchronous vs. Synchronous
-[Unlike NodeJS' inbuilt events system](https://nodejs.org/api/events.html#events_asynchronous_vs_synchronous), Burns calls your event handlers asynchronously in the order in which they were registered.
-This means that the functions are queued behind whatever I/O event callbacks that are already in the event queue, thus enabling you to send a response to your user immediately, while your event gets handled in the background
+Unlike [Node.js' inbuilt events system](https://nodejs.org/api/events.html#events_asynchronous_vs_synchronous), Burns calls your event handlers asynchronously in the order in which they were registered.
+This means that the functions are queued behind whatever I/O event callbacks that are already in the event queue, thus enabling you to send a response to your user immediately, while your event gets handled in the background.

+This also means that if you dispatch one event from a handler for another event, all of the oriignal event's handlers will be executed first, before moving on to those for the newly-dispatched event.

 ## Like it?
 Star and share, and give me a shout out [on Twitter](http://twitter.com/theshalvah)